ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 Using the [checkm8 exploit](https://checkm8.info) originally made for iPhones, the checkra1n exploit was developed to build a semi-thetered exploit.
 This can be used to e.g. circumvent activation lock, allowing stolen iPhones or macOS devices to be reset and sold on the black market.

 Normally the T2 chip will exit with a fatal error if it is in DFU mode and it detects a decryption call, but thanks to the [blackbird vulnerability](https://github.com/windknown/presentations/blob/master/Attack_Secure_Boot_of_SEP.pdf) by team Pangu, we can completely circument that check and do whatever we please.

+Since sepOS/BootROM is *Read-Only Memory* for security reasons, interestingly, Apple cannot patch this core vulnerability without a new hardware revision.
+This thankfully also means that this is not a persistent vulnerability, so it will require a hardware insert or other attached component such as a malicious USB-C cable.

 ### Debugging vulnerability